alireza-hariri/go4py/README.md

 # TODO
- - [] warn the use if it uses string or other dynamicly allocated types as result
+ - [] Warn the user if it uses string or other dynamicly allocated types as result
  - [] unexported function warn + export with space (`// export`)
  - [] python type definition file